Search in MDM

 Further

-18 years 6 months before #982 by manual-mecanica
+18 years 11 months before #982 by manual-mecanica

-Manual-Mecanica Response on the Renault 11
+Manual-mechanics' response on the topic Re: Renault 11

-A suggestion for this issue is:
+One suggestion for this is:

-remove the air filter (and the housing of course)
+Remove the air filter (and the housing, of course).

 Please connect or create account to join the conversation.